lacanoid/pgddl/README.md

 - You can use it extract DDL with any client which support running plain SQL queries
 - With SQL you can select things to dump by using usual SQL semantics (WHERE, etc)
+- Special function for creating scripts, which drop and recreate entire dependancy trees.
+  This is useful for example, when one wishes to rename some columns in a view with dependants.
+  This works particularly great with transactional DDL of Postgres.
 - Created scripts are somewhat more intended to be run and copy/pasted manually by the DBA into other databases/scripts.
-This means prefering ALTER to CREATE, creating indexes which are part of a constraint with ADD CONSTRAINT and such.
+This means using idempotent DDL where possible (preferring ALTER to CREATE), creating indexes which are part of a constraint with ADD CONSTRAINT and so on.
-- No shell access or shell commands with hairy options required (for running pg_dump), just use SELECT nd hairy SQL!
+- No shell access or shell commands with hairy options required (for running pg_dump), just use SELECT and hairy SQL!
 - It is entrely made out of plain SQL functions.
+It is kind of a reference for system catalogs.

 Some disadvantages:

-- Not all Postgres objects are supported.
-It provides support for the basic user-level objects.
+- Not all Postgres objects and all options are supported.
+  The package provides support for basic user-level objects one needs on everyday basis.
+  Initially, support for all `reg*` objects and SQL standard compliant stuff is planned, with more fringe stuff coming later.
 - It is not well tested at all.
 While it contains a number of regression tests, these can be hardly considered as proofs of correctness.
 Be certain there are bugs.
 Use at your own risk!
+  Do not run generated scripts on production databases without testing them!
-- It is kind of slow-ish for complicated stuff
+- It is kind of slow-ish for complicated dependancy trees

-It is currently incomplete, but still useful.
+That said, it has still proven useful in a number of situations.

 Curently tested on PostgreSQL 9.6.
 Might work with other versions.

-Plans on how to make this support newer fetures AND older servers are being considered.

 Installation